Sheeri/sheeri.github.io/_posts/2020-05-09-Realm-App-Import.md

       1. Verify the code got imported by going to the Realm App and clicking "Functions" on the left-hand side.
 You should see several functions, as below:
         <img src="/assets/images/Functions.png" style="border:1px solid black" width="100%"><BR><BR>

-Now that you have set up Realm, it's time to connect Realm to your data with a user!
+You have successfully set up a Realm serverless application!
+You may get emails like "A Database Trigger has been Suspended", do not worry about that for now.
+It's time to connect Realm to your data with a user!